 - Underlying skin infections

-- Excessive licking resulting from boredom, anxiety or stress
+- Excessive licking resulting from boredom, anxiety, or stress

 Additional Issues Regarding Hot Spots

-Red Spot on the Skin
+Red Spots on the Skin

 Warm to the Touch

-Additional Symptoms of Dog Hot Spots
+Additional Signs of Hot Spots in Dogs

 - Unusual aggression and behavioral changes (due to your dog associating touch with significant amounts of pain)

-- Whining, wincing or crying out in pain, particularly when touched
+- Whining, wincing, or crying out in pain, particularly when touched

-- Excessive itching or biting at the skin
+- Excessive itching of the skin

-- Persistent chewing, licking or grooming
+- Persistent chewing, biting, licking, or grooming

-- Scaly or itching skin surrounding the sore
+- Scaly skin surrounding the sore area

 - Matted fur